-East Goshen Township owns 336.88 acres of land, configured in 21 open space areas.
+East Goshen Township owns nearly 360 acres of open space, spread over 31 parcels.
 The open spaces have different levels of use and maintenance.
 However, they contain many of the same features, allowing maintenance and stewardship strategies to be replicated across the properties.
 Strategies for maintenance, stewardship, and use of the individual features as well as the open space network are provided in this report.